 The early bird really does get the worm.
 When it comes to a publishing office, you can typically guarantee some peace and quiet if you’re able to get in a little earlier than your coworkers.
 “I like to be the first person in the office each day.
 I’m a morning person and I’m most productive in those few silent hours where I can just sit at my desk and edit, write, or catch up on emails.
-I don’t even like to turn the office lights on where I sit because it’s oddly (creepily?) calming to work in the dark,” says Eden Univer, digital editor at DuJour.com.
+I don’t even like to turn the office lights on where I sit because it’s oddly (creepily?) calming to work in the dark,” says Eden Univer, a beauty editor at Hearst Digital Media.

 - They know before they go (to the office).